Wondering which states have banned sanctuary cities from being established? You’re in the right place!

 Montana

-The law allows the state’s attorney general to pursue civil charges against jurisdictions who do not comply with state law, including fines and denying state funding.
+The law allows the state’s attorney general to pursue civil charges against jurisdictions that do not comply with state law, including fines and denying state funding.

-It is essential to the United States to confront this issue, and as the federal government continues to disregard its own mandate to enforce immigration law, this list is only likely to grow in coming years.
+The United States needs to confront this issue.
+As the federal government continues to disregard its mandate to enforce immigration law, this list is only likely to grow in the coming years.

-To keep following along on our Summer Blog Series, State Rankings Reports and other important things, sign up below to receive email alerts and updates!
+To keep following along on our Blog Series, State Rankings Reports, and other important law enforcement matters, sign up below to receive email alerts and updates!

 Image Credit: Photo by Sam Xu on Unsplash